 Building a world class global payroll team

-A global payroll team at a multinational company has a lot of responsibilities, many of which are evolving and growing in line with the strategic direction of the company.
+A global payroll team at a multinational company in 2021 has a lot of responsibilities, many of which are evolving and growing in line with the strategic direction of the company.
 Building a world-class global payroll team requires the right mix of qualified dedicated people, innovative technology and a carefully selected global payroll delivery model.

 If you begin by getting these three things into place, you can then focus on building a team and internal process capable of a best in class service delivery of global payroll operations.
 Getting the foundations right helps you build a payroll team from a position of strength in a department with a clear identity around the role of global payroll operations in the wider company.